bringnow/docker-letsencrypt-manager/README.md

 * `CRON_TIME`: The execution time of the renewal cronjob.
 For the syntax check [CronHowto](https://help.ubuntu.com/community/CronHowto).
 Default is every day (`@daily`).
 * `LE_PRE_HOOK`: Set the hook command for running before a certificate is renewed.
 * `LE_POST_HOOK`: Set the hook command for running after a certificate is renewed.
+* `AUTO_RENEW_CHECK_SUCCESS_URL`: A URL to send a GET request to after a successful auto renew check (optional).
+This can be used to get notified if the job fails through a service like healthchecks.io or Dead Man's Snitch.

 The `docker-compose.yml` config file already defines some docker host volumes.
 Of course you can change them easily.
 See [Compose file reference](https://docs.docker.com/compose/compose-file/#volumes-volume-driver) for syntax details. *Notice that you need to change them twice, for the services cli and cron!*